 Just like misdemeanor theft, there are two levels of felony theft in Michigan.
 Persons charged with theft of goods or services valued at between $1000 and $20,000 face criminal penalties of up five years in prison and a fine of up to $10,000, or three times the value of the goods or services taken.
 Felony theft charges also apply to theft of motor vehicles, trailers or any motor vehicle part, even when those parts or vehicles are not valued at more than $1000.

 Second-degree felony theft in Michigan applies to goods or services valued at $20,000 or more and is punishable by up to 10 years in prison and a $15,000 fine, or three times the amount of the stolen property value.

 If a defendant has previously been convicted of a theft offense, a subsequent theft conviction may carry penalties that are one degree of severity higher than the charged offense.
 For instance, if a person is accused of stealing goods or services valued at less than $200, but they have a prior theft conviction, the defendant may instead face penalties for the next highest category of theft, which under Michigan law would be theft of a good or service valued at between $200 and $1000.
-If you have have faced theft convictions in your past, a skilled Michigan theft lawyer is your greatest hope for achieving the best possible
+If someone has faced theft convictions in their past, a skilled Michigan theft lawyer is their greatest hope for achieving the best possible outcome.

 If you are facing a theft charge, it is crucial you work with an experienced Michigan theft attorney who can pursue reduced charges on your behalf and investigate if any theft defenses may apply in your case.
 Whether you have a history of theft convictions or have never before been charged with a crime, an attorney will look out for your best interest throughout the judicial process.